-There are lots of ways to treat bedwetting.
-Your GP can talk you through the options and help you find the treatment that best meets the needs of your child and your family.
+Bedwetting can be sorted out.
+Your GP can talk you through the options and help you work out what’s right for your child and your family.
 Your GP might also refer your child to a bedwetting clinic or specialist.

 A bedwetting alarm is a device that makes a noise and wakes children when they wet the bed.
 They gradually help children start to recognise when they’re going to wee.

 There are two types of alarm:

 - Pad and bell alarm – this is a rubber mat that goes on your child’s bed.
 You put it under your child’s bottom.
-It’s connected by a cord to a battery-operated alarm, which goes off when the rubber mat gets wet – that is, when your child does a wee.
+It’s connected by a cord to a battery-operated alarm, which sounds when the rubber mat gets wet – that is, when your child does a wee.

 - Personal alarm – this goes into your child’s pyjamas or underpants.
-It goes off when it gets wet – that is, when your child does a wee.
+The alarm sounds when it gets wet – that is, when your child does a wee.

-if you decide to use a bedwetting alarm, it can be a good idea to sleep in your child’s room for the first week or so, so that you can help him get up quickly and get to the toilet.
-You might also need to comfort him if he’s distressed or confused by the sound of the alarm can confuse or scare some children until they get used to it.
+If you decide to use a bedwetting alarm, it can be a good idea to sleep in your child’s room for the first week or so.
+Your child might need help to wake quickly and go to the toilet.
+You might also need to comfort your child.
+The sound of the alarm can confuse or scare some children until they get used to it.

 Depending on how well your child responds to the alarm treatment, you might need to use a bedwetting alarm for 1-3 months.
-If your child is still wetting the bed after three months, you might need to have a break and try again at a later time.
+If your child is still wetting the bed after three months, you might need to have a break.
+You can try again at a later time or try other treatments.